 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

-You will experience a five-and-a-half-week homestay with a family in the French-speaking canton of Vaud.
+You will experience a five-week homestay with a family in the French-speaking canton of Vaud.
 You can hone your French language skills and gain additional insight into the traditional values of Switzerland: federalism, tolerance, respect for minorities, neutrality, and direct democracy.

 Most families are northeast of Geneva, near Nyon.
 You will likely use the area’s excellent public transportation system, traveling by train or bus.
 You will live with your host family for almost the entirety of the program.